Skip to main content

 • Yes.
 The bond would be funded through a 1.37% property tax increase, so it would result in a small increase to property taxes for residents within the Marlow Public Schools district.

-To help illustrate what that looks like, here are examples based on current monthly property tax payments:
+To help illustrate what that looks like, here are examples based on current yearly property tax payments:

-• If you currently pay $50 per month, the increase would be about $0.68 per month
+• If you currently pay $100 per year, the increase would be about $1.37 more per year.

-• If you currently pay $100 per month, the increase would be about $1.37 per month
+• If you currently pay $500 per year, the increase would be about $6.85 more per year.

-To find your specific increase, multiply your current monthly tax amount by 0.0137.
+To find your specific increase, multiply your current annual tax amount by 0.0137.

 • In Oklahoma, school bond funds are strictly limited by law and can only be spent on specific projects that voters approve on the ballot.
 This means districts cannot use bond money for salaries, utilities, routine maintenance, or day-to-day operating costs.
 Bond funds may only be used for long-term investments such as constructing or renovating facilities, purchasing equipment, or acquiring school transportation vehicles.